OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 - `battle_victory_acknowledged` - Emitted by EndBattlePopup when the player clicks "Continue" after a victory.
 - `reward_scene_requested(context: Dictionary)` - Emitted by GameManager to request the display of the reward screen.
 The context contains the generated reward choices.
 - `node_selected(node_def: PathNodeDefinition)` - Emitted by the UI when the player chooses a path.
 - `reward_chosen(reward_data: Dictionary)` - Emitted by the reward UI.
-The reward_data contains the chosen reward (e.g., {"type": "gachaball", "def_id": "..."} or {"type": "gold", "amount": 5}).
+The reward_data contains the chosen reward.
+The payload will be {"type": "gachaball", "instance_uuid": "..."} or {"type": "gold", "amount": ...}.
+- `selection_changed(new_location: LocationIdentifier) - Emitted by InteractionManager when the selected view changes.
+UI scenes like Reward.tscn will listen to this to manage the state of their controls (e.g., enabling a confirm button).
 ### 3.2 Singleton Managers

 #### Core Game Managers
-- `GameManager.gd`: Holds the master run_state, the global is_in_battle flag, and orchestrates the meta-game loop.
-Manages the day counter, generates path choices, and processes post-battle rewards.
+- `GameManager.gd`: Holds the master run_state, the global is_in_battle flag, and orchestrates the meta-game loop, including managing the day counter, generating path choices, creating and managing temporary reward instances, and processing post-battle rewards.
 - `Database.gd`: Loads all .tres resources on startup.
 - `SceneManager.gd`: Handles scene transitions.